spcs/synaps/doc/source/artifacts/apispec/action/disable_alarm_actions.rst

      - Description
      - Mandatory
    * - AlarmNames.member.N
      - List of Alarm name to deactivate action.
+       Only Admin can call this action for the alarms that starts with "SPCS/".

        Data type: String list